-Night Custodians will start between 2:00 pm and 3:00 pm with the starting time agreed upon by the Senior Custodian, and Facilities Director or designee.
-If an agreement cannot be reached, the Facilities Director or designee has the final say.
+Night Custodians will start between 2:00 pm and 4:00 pm with the starting time agreed upon by the Senior Custodian, and Operations Manager.
+If an agreement cannot be reached, the Operations Manager has the final say.

-If any school is to have a middle shift, then the starting time will be a time that is agreed upon by the Senior Custodian, and Facilities Director or his designee.
-If an agreement cannot be reached, the Facilities Director or his designee has the final say.
+If any school is to have a middle shift, then the starting time will be a time that is agreed upon by the Senior Custodian, and Operations Manager.
+If an agreement cannot be reached, the Operations Manager has the final say.